ufirstgroup/bonny_plug/README.md

 [![Documentation](https://img.shields.io/badge/documentation-on%20hexdocs-green.svg)](https://hexdocs.pm/bonny_plug/)
 ![Hex.pm](https://img.shields.io/hexpm/l/bonny_plug.svg?style=flat)

-Bonny Plug aims to extend the Kubernetes development framework [Bonny](https://github.com/coryodaniel/bonny) with admission hooks.
+`bonny_plug` aims to extend the Kubernetes development framework [Bonny](https://github.com/coryodaniel/bonny) with admission hooks.
 However, the library can be used on its own and has no dependencies to Bonny.

 ## Installation